nicholasproietti/Python-Projects/README.md

 # Python-Projects
-Python projects developed in Python 3 to build and practice programming knowledge.
+A collection of simple projects developed early in my Python learning journey to build and practice programming knowledge.